 Planning for and improving the quality of US metropolitan markets and food systems.
 Topics include public markets, community food security, urban agriculture, and the public health impact of food systems.

-This is the first of two seminars used for planning the activities of the Summer Session Water Resources Management Practicum (ENVIR ST/CIV ENGR/URB R PL 719).
+The first of two seminars for planning the activities of the practicum.

 Interdisciplinary team of students and staff working with agency personnel, citizen groups, and/or private sector representatives on the analysis of a contemporary, problem-oriented water resource issue.
 Physical, biological, economic and social aspects of the issue analyzed.
 Comprehensive written report results, practicum's findings and management recommendations.

 URB R PL/REAL EST 720 — Urban Economics

 Analysis of spatial relationships in the urban economy, including urban land, labor and housing markets; urban transport; city governance and finance; and regional models.
 Historical and applied focus.
 Interdisciplinary approach emphasizing economics, geography, and planning.

 URB R PL/SOC WORK 721 — Methods of Planning Analysis